openebs-archive/openebs-docs/docs/FAQ.md

   ```

-- **Check the mounted path on disk sdb using the following command:**
+2. **Check the mount path on disk sdb using the following command:**

   ```
   root@OpenEBSt# mount | grep /dev/sdb | more